TheRedBaronDe/USA_Company_List_2014_Data_Cleaning/TwoCenturiesOfUMRaces/README.md

 Source: Kaggle (https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/code)

-Description: The data in this file is a large collection of ultra-marathon race records registered between 1798 and 2022 (a period of well over two centuries) being therefore a formidable long term sample.
+Description: The data in this file is a large collection (7,461,195 rows) of ultra-marathon race records registered between 1798 and 2022 (a period of well over two centuries) being therefore a formidable long term sample.
 All data was obtained from public websites.

 Format: CSV